WasmEdge/WasmEdge/doc/externref.md

 ## Tutorial

-The following tutorial is the summary of how to use `externref` in SSVM.
+The following tutorial is the summary of how to use `externref` in WasmEdge.

 ### Prepare Your Wasm File